The Rocky Horror Show: 2000 Broadway revival

-35th Anniversary benefit performance
+35th anniversary benefit performance

 In October 2010, Kenny Ortega directed a benefit performance of Rocky Horror to celebrate the musical's 35th anniversary.
 The show was staged as a one-night only event at the Wiltern Theatre in Los Angeles, and featured Julian McMahon as Frank, Matthew Morrison as Brad, Lea Michele (Act 1) and Nicole Scherzinger (Act 2) as Janet, Scherzinger as The Usherette, Evan Rachel Wood as Magenta, Lucas Grabeel as Riff Raff, Melora Hardin as Columbia, Jorge Garcia as Eddie, George Lopez as Dr. Scott, Mike Breman as Rocky, and Jack Nicholson and Danny DeVito sharing the role of The Criminologist.
 The performance also featured a special guest appearance from Rocky Horror veterans Tim Curry and Barry Bostwick, who joined the anniversary cast for an encore of "The Time Warp".

 The event's proceeds went to the charity The Painted Turtle, a California camp for children with chronic or life-threatening illnesses.

 2019 Salem production

 In October 2019, the musical was staged in the capitol of Oregon at Salem's Historic Grand Theatre with professional regional theatre company Enlightened Theatrics.
-Presented to coincide with the 45th Anniversary, the show ran from 9 October through 3 November, and starred Rhansen Mars as Frank-N-Furter, Nicholas D.G.
-Hikes as Riff Raff, Margo Schembre as Magenta, and Cassandra Pangelinan as Columbia.
+Presented to coincide with the 45th Anniversary, the show ran from 9 October through 3 November, and starred Rhansen Mars as Frank-N-Furter, Neely Golightly as Riff Raff, Margo Schembre as Magenta, and Cassandra Pangelinan as Columbia.
 Following the previews for this production, the nation's first openly transgender mayor, Stu Rasmussen, moderated post-show talk backs with the cast.

+2023 Central Square Theater production

+In October—December 2023, a production of The Rocky Horror Show was produced with a majority transgender and nonbinary production team and cast at Central Square Theater in Cambridge, MA.
+The musical was co-directed by Lee Mikeska Gardner (CST's Artistic Director) and Jo Michael Rezes for the 50th anniversary of the musical's London debut at the Royal Court Theatre's Theatre Upstairs: "This production is attempting to get back to the roots of the radical nature of the 1973 show by giving it a 2023, 50-year anniversary twist by having five trans and non-binary actors in major roles in the production...trying to bring it back to the root of what the show was originally, as transgressive and radical and shocking."
+Rezes is the first openly nonbinary director to stage Rocky Horror regionally in the United States, with their version of the show emphasizing gender rehearsal, phobias of transmedicalism, and transgender representation on US stages.

+2026 Broadway revival

+The Roundabout Theatre Company will present a revival for the 2025–2026 season directed by Sam Pinkleton at Studio 54 on Broadway, with an opening night on 23 April 2026.
+In October 2025, it was announced Luke Evans is set to portray the role of Dr. Frank-N-Furter.